ID: MRFR/SEM/1955-CR | February 2020 | Region: Global | 103 pages

 Rapid Urbanization across the Globe is a Significant Market Growth Driver.

 Adequate and reliable water & electricity supply, sanitation, including solid waste management, efficient mobility & public transport, affordable housing, health & education, and a sustainable environment are basic urban life requirements.
-Besides, the rising demand for robust IT connectivity & digitalization, and good governance that promotes e-governance & citizen participation, and the safety and security of citizens, particularly women, children, and the elderly, drive the market growth, prompting needs for smart city initiatives.
+Besides, the rising demand for robust IT connectivity & digitalization, and good governance that promotes e-governance & citizen participation, and the safety and security of citizens, particularly women, children, and the elderly, drive the smart cities market growth, prompting needs for smart city initiatives.

 High Implementation & Maintenance Costs could be the only restraint for the market growth.

-Despite the promising growth trends, the market still witnesses significant challenges.
-High costs associated with the implementation & maintenance of components are the only factor that could slow down market growth.
+Despite the promising growth trends, the smart city market still witnesses significant challenges.
+High costs associated with the implementation & maintenance of components are the only factor that could slow down smart city market growth.
 Smart city systems comprise various high-end devices and solutions that are quite expensive and require regular maintenance.
 Innovative smart city funding mechanisms include partnerships with private companies, smart procurement policies, and national- or state-level funds.

 Lack of expertise and proficiencies of users is the biggest challenge.